pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 kill $(jobs -p)
 ```

-While we're at it, lets bring up the loopback device in all 3 namespaces:
+While we're at it, let's bring up the loopback device in all 3 namespaces:
 ```bash
 for ns in $(ip netns list); do ip netns exec $ns ip link set lo up